The 11 Plus (11+) Guide: Everything You Need to Know

 Mathematics:

-• Your child will need to show that they have a good grasp of Maths concepts and can use them to solve problems effectively.
+- Your child must show that they have a good grasp of Maths concepts and can use them to solve problems effectively.

 English:

-• Students might also come across vocabulary and grammar questions that require finding words with similar or opposite meanings or filling in sentences with the right words.
+- Students might also encounter vocabulary and grammar questions that require finding words with similar or opposite meanings or filling sentences with the right words.

 Verbal Reasoning:

-• Students might have to do things like finish word analogies, spot patterns in letter sequences, or solve word puzzles.
+- Students might have to finish word analogies, spot patterns in letter sequences, or solve word puzzles.

 Non-Verbal Reasoning:

-• Non-verbal reasoning is about testing a student’s skills with visual patterns and shapes.
+- Non-verbal reasoning tests a student’s skills with visual patterns and shapes.

 11 Plus Maths Topics